visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 There is a shell script, ``check_spelling.sh`` to run a spell check.
 However, this script will fail if you do not have the required Sphinx extension and prerequisite library.
-We use a non-builtin extension to Sphinx for spell checking,
+We use a third party extension (e.g. not a builtin) to Sphinx for spell checking
 `sphinx-contrib.spelling <http://sphinxcontrib-spelling.readthedocs.io/en/latest/index.html>`_
 which requires `PyEnchant <https://pythonhosted.org/pyenchant/>`_